 What about the IRS targeting of conservative groups?

-That that's certainly a high crime and misdemeanor.
+That's certainly a high crime and misdemeanor.

-Do we now impeach him for just the purpose of going through it, and maybe then we get a vote on so he can't hold office anymore to take any advan take away all his advantages of being a former president, like his security.
+And maybe then we get a vote on so he can't hold office anymore to take away all his advantages of being a former president, like his security.

-You know, that's an issue here too.
+You know, that's an issue here, too.

-But today it's all about the vote that happens.
+But today, it's all about the vote that happens.

-Uh it seems like both sides now are shunning witnesses.
+It seems like both sides now are shunning witnesses.

 Yeah, there won't be any live witnesses.

-Now we know uh that there is compelling evidence that the attackers plan their assault days and weeks in advance.
+Now we know that there is compelling evidence that the attackers plan their assault days and weeks in advance.

 This is evidence collected by the FBI.